jbetancur/john-betancur/content/blog/optimizing-react-components/index.md

 Damn, damn, damn.
 Now we're re-rendering again!
 Shouldn't `React.memo` have taken care of this for us?
 What do you think is wrong here?

 You guessed it!
 The `data` object is being re-created every time `Parent` re-renders.
-Which means the `React.memo` shallow prop checking in `ExpensiveChild` is skipped because `data` is a different object reference every time `Parent` re-renders.
+Which means the `React.memo` shallow prop checking in `ExpensiveChild` is skipped.
 What a waste!

 As mentioned previously, what if we could somehow cache a reference to the `data` and just pass that instead of re-creating it on every re-render?